fluxcd/kustomize-controller/docs/spec/v1/kustomization.md

-If you wish to target clusters created by other means than CAPI, you can create a ServiceAccount on the remote cluster, generate a KubeConfig for that account and then create a secret on the cluster where kustomize-controller is running e.g.:
+If you wish to target clusters created by other means than CAPI, you can create a ServiceAccount on the remote cluster, generate a KubeConfig for that account and then create a secret on the cluster where kustomize-controller is running.
+For example:

 ```sh
 kubectl create secret generic prod-kubeconfig \